GWilloughby99/GWilloughby99.github.io/_posts/2020-01-20-stopandsearch analysis.md

 This means that **seven in 10** searches of Asian people were below 25 years of age.

-**Superintendent Ian Taylor** said: “We have recently held meetings on stop and search which gave the wider community the chance to discuss how we are using [the tool].
+**Superintendent Ian Taylor** said: “We have recently held meetings on stop and search which gave the wider community the chance to discuss how we are using [the tool]."

 > “An approach we are also replicating with young people working alongside our partnership agencies.
 “Community members can review the statistics around stop and search and disproportionality, as well as randomly selected video examples.”